MrZBou/Elisa-Public/README.md

 - e!prefix [prefix] - Change bot prefix.
 If [prefix] is empty, then bot will display your current prefix (this command will also work with the 'e!' prefix, even if you change it)

+- e!addrole [level] [@role] - Set role as a reward for get this level

+- e!removerole [level] - Reset the role for getting this level

+- e!roles - Get a message with data on levels and their roles

 #### Music interface commands

 - e!image [image URL] - Change background image for interface (shows when song queue is empty).
 Preferably use 'imgur' or 'yapx'.

 ### > For all users